Restaurant website reservations: do they work and are they effective? The short answer: yes.

 Many restaurants are currently dealing with staff shortages, and now an online reservations system can help short-staffed restaurant teams focus on attending to guests more efficiently.

 Unlike its competitors, Carbonara App is completely free.
-It allows restaurants to implement an online table reservations platform at no cost whatsoever.
+It allows restaurants to implement an online table reservations platform.